-In the Medical Department of the United States Army there is a demand for a limited number of veterinarians.
-Beginning with the rank of Second Lieutenant, the veterinarian earns promotion after certain periods of service and examination.
+1. In the Medical Department of the United States Army there is a demand for a limited number of veterinarians.
+Beginning with the rank of Second Lieutenant, the veterinarian earns promotion after certain periods of service and experience.

+examination.
 The initial salary is \$1,700 and quarters.
-In the Bureau of Animal Industry, United States Department of Agri-

 2. In the Bureau of Animal Industry, United States Department of Agriculture, a number of veterinarians are employed professionally as livestock agents and inspectors, inspectors and superintendents of quarantine stations, and investigators in bacteriology and pathology.
-By an Act of Congress, the federal veterinary inspectors must be graduates of a veterinary college maintaining the requirements of the Bureau.
+By an act of Congress, the federal veterinary inspectors must be graduates of a veterinary college maintaining the requirements of the Bureau.
 Applicants for the position must take a civil service examination.
 The initial salary is \$1,860.